smallwat3r/rpi-gardener/pcb/README.md

 | 1x3 pin headers | 4 | For J4, J6, J7, J8 |
 | Pin headers for Pico | 2x20 | Or solder Pico directly |

+**Note:** The Raspberry Pi 4 has native M2.5 mounting holes.
+You may need to lightly drill or ream them to fit M3 screws.

 ### Assembly Steps

 1. **Solder Headers**